panva/oauth4webapi/docs/interfaces/Client.md

 where present.
 Default is `false`.

-When combined with [customFetch](../variables/customFetch.md) (to use a Fetch API implementation that supports client certificates) this can be used to target FAPI 2.0 profiles that utilize Mutual-TLS for either client authentication or sender constraining.
-FAPI 1.0 Advanced profiles that use PAR and JARM can also be targetted.
+When combined with [customFetch](../variables/customFetch.md) (to use a Fetch API implementation that supports client certificates) this can be used to target security profiles that utilize Mutual-TLS for either client authentication or sender constraining.

 #### Examples